 Top Rated Dog Foods Recommendations

-- Taste of the Wild Sierra Mountain with ROASTED LAMB dry dog food; REAL LAMB is the #1 ingredient; 25% protein to help support bones, joints and LEAN, STRONG MUSCLES
+- Taste of the Wild High Prairie Puppy with ROASTED BISON and ROASTED VENISON dry dog food; REAL MEAT is the #1 ingredient; high-protein (28%) to help support bones, joints and LEAN, STRONG MUSCLES in puppies and nursing or pregnant mothers

 - Nutrient-rich and provides the energy to thrive; vitamins and minerals from SUPERFOODS; omega fatty acids for healthy SKIN and COAT